top of page

 which

 'which' shows the full path of the command your system is actually using.
+This does not necessarily show you the version of the package.
+It shows you the location of where the command executes.

 Syntax